City Library – Krishna Prasad Jain’s Books, Vasant Vihar

 [Text and photos by Mayank Austen Soofi]

-One afternoon The Delhi Walla knocks on the door of Krishna Prasad Jain.
-In his seventies, Mr Jain lives with his wife, Madhu, in a bungalow in Vasant Vihar, a south Delhi neighborhood.
+Krishna Prasad Jain, 80, owns this precious stuff.
+He lives with his wife Madhu in a bungalow in south Delhi’s Vasant Vihar.
 A retired professor of physics, he has never counted the books in his library.

-Mr Jain is presently reading French author Marcel Proust’s Against Sainte-Beuve and Other Essays.
-“I first encountered Proust in 1959 when I joined the University of Chicago, where the two writers that everyone then was talking about were (Albert) Camus and Proust.”
-It took Mr Jain five years to finish Proust’s seven-volume novel Remembrance of Things Past, as it was first known in the English-speaking world.
+Mr Jain first encountered French novelist Marcel Proust in 1959 when he joined the University of Chicago, where the two writers that everyone then was talking about were (Albert) Camus and Proust.
+It took him five years to finish Proust’s seven-volume novel Remembrance of Things Past, as it was first known in the English-speaking world.

 The professor’s library is spread across three rooms.
 Proust is present in each of them.
-The drawing room has Remembrance in original French (Gallimard edition).
+The drawing room has Remembrance in original French.
 The English translation is in the study.
-In the guest room, officially devoted to books on classical music, I spotted Pleasure and Regrets, Marcel’s first published work.
+In the guest room, officially devoted to books on classical music, you might spot Pleasure and Regrets, Proust’s first published work.
 It lies atop Romain Rolland’s Essays on Music.

-Of course Mr Jain’s library is not completely colonized by that Frenchman.
+Of course Mr Jain’s library is not completely colonised by that Frenchie.
 A work of several years, it has been lovingly assembled in cities as diverse as Delhi, Chicago, Oxford, and Paris.
 (Mr Jain took frequent sabbaticals from his professorship in the Indian Institute of Technology Delhi to pursue research activities in Oxford University, UK, and Sorbonne University, France.)

 The study’s highlight is The Stones of Venice, a three-volume discourse on Venetian art and architecture by English art historian John Ruskin, Proust’s most beloved author.

-Taking out one of the Ruskins from behind a glass-covered shelf, Mr Jain says, “I got these years ago from a secondhand bookshop in Simla.”
+Taking out one of the Ruskins from behind a glass-covered shelf, Mr Jain says, “I got these years ago from a secondhand bookshop in Shimla.”

 One randomly-picked passage in the book reads as follows:

 Due to bitter experiences in the past, the professor finds it painful to lend books to friends.
 “The books rarely return.
 I feel the loss of each one that has disappeared,” he mutters, possessively darting a look about his vast collection.

 Living with books